Currently there is no universally effective treatment for misophonia and the search for a misophonia cure is slowly being studied and researched.

 However, members of our forum have some suggestions to help reduce the intensity of triggers and discuss possible treatments.
 You can find the Support Forum here

-Some people believe that avoidance of triggers may make the condition worse yet others find stress can be reduced by avoiding triggers and/or learning coping mechanisms to use when exposed to problem sounds.
+Some people believe that avoidance of triggers may make the condition worse yet others find stress can be reduced by avoiding one’s known trigger events.
+People with Misophonia are often engaged in seeking out effective coping mechanisms to use when exposed to problematic sounds.